Ready for some of the best hikes in Norway? Umm, heck yeah you are!

 Time to Complete: Between 6 and 8 hours.

 Located in Jotunheimen National Park, Galdhøpiggen is actually Norway’s tallest peak and soars to more than 2469 meters (8,100 feet) in the air.

 Thankfully though, there are a couple of different trails that will take you to the summit – all of which vary in difficulty – making this one of the best hikes in Norway that is also accessible to every type of hiker, regardless of their level of experience.

 It’s also one of the most popular Norway hiking trails on this list since it’s not technically difficult and doesn’t require any advanced mountaineering skills to get to the top.

 Plus, it’s surrounded by Styggebrean Glacier to the North, Svellnosbrean Glacier to the south, and Storejuvbrean Glacier to the West.

-So yeah, the views of the surrounding landscape really are next-level impressive from the summit.
+So yeah, the views of the surrounding landscape are next-level impressive from the summit and this is s great activity if you’re worried about your budget in Norway.
 And if you want to climb to the top yourself, you can always hire a guide or try one of these routes solo.